 Thunder Force III is a space shooter developed by Technosoft for the SEGA Genesis/Mega Drive and published by SEGA in 1990.
-The title was adapted for the arcade in 1991 under the name Thunder Force AC and for SNES as Thunder Spirits.
+The title was adapted for the arcade in 1991 under Thunder Force AC and for SNES as Thunder Spirits.

 The gameplay is similar to that of its successor, but it changed in fundamental aspects.
 Firstly, the option to move in three directions was removed, so now only horizontal movement is allowed.
 Also, a new system was added that helps to modulate the speed at which the ship goes.
 Finally, when starting the game, the player can choose between 5 planets to start his adventure.
-In this way, he must destroy the cloaking devices on each one of them and then continue with levels linearly.
+In this way, he must destroy the cloaking devices on each of them and then continue with levels linearly.

 The title received several graphical improvements.
 Although the game's colors are similar in both deliveries, the models of the ships were given a change of modeling that makes them feel unique in their way.
 On the other hand, the levels have very different backgrounds from the previous deliveries.
 Instead of fixed landscapes, they are mostly animated, psychedelic, and optimized to give a feeling of being in a 3D environment.

 The music in the game is terrific.
 The soundtracks give a sense of sci-fi adventure that fits well with the friendly but action-packed gameplay.
 Similarly, the sound effects were redesigned so the player felt more comfortable listening to them.
 The best example of this is gunfire.
 These are much smoother and less generic than Thunder Force II, which was even somewhat invasive compared to the third part of the saga.